ricsirigu/ricsirigu.github.io/src/data/blog/secure-by-design-hamster-wheel-of-pain/index.md

 But if the same classes of vulnerabilities continue to appear, the organization is not learning fast enough.

-Secure by Design is the discipline of turning that learning into engineering structure, not slogans, awareness campaigns, or another checklist.
+Secure by Design is the discipline of <strong>turning that learning into engineering structure</strong>, not slogans, awareness campaigns, or another checklist.

 ## Final Thought

 The second-order SQL injection we found was not interesting because SQL injection is new.

-It was interesting because SQL injection should have been boring enough to be structurally prevented.
+It was interesting because <strong>SQL injection should have been boring enough to be structurally prevented</strong>.

 That, for me, is the real lesson.

 Mature organizations should not only ask how a vulnerability passed through review.
-They should ask why the design allowed that class of vulnerability to exist in the first place.
+They should ask <strong>why the design allowed that class of vulnerability to exist in the first place</strong>.

 The hamster wheel does not stop when we get better at finding issues.
-It stops when we get better at making entire classes of issues harder to create.
+It stops when we get better at <strong>making entire classes of issues harder to create</strong>.

 Secure by Design is not about asking everyone to care more.
-It is about designing an engineering system where secure behavior is supported by defaults, guardrails, ownership, and feedback loops.
+It is about <strong>designing an engineering system where secure behavior is supported by defaults, guardrails, ownership, and feedback loops</strong>.

 Otherwise, we are not building secure software; we are just running faster inside the wheel.